jronallo/abrizer/README.md

 Take a look at `lib/abrizer/all.rb` for how to use the various classes provided.
 You can also see more examples in `lib/abrizer/cli.rb`.
 All classes expect to be passed the fully expanded path.

+### Canvas

+Experimental support is provided for creating a IIIF Canvas.
+Note that this work is done in advance of a draft standard for including video in a IIIF manifest.
+It can be created after other steps with `abrizer help canvas` for more information.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.